 When can you put your newborn on a schedule?
 Depending on your baby’s sensitivity to being overtired, a schedule may not form until after he is 6 months old or longer.
 My first son, who is the primary reason this site even exists, did not get “good” at a schedule until 7 1/2 months because he just could NOT stay up long enough without becoming so irritable and cranky.

 Many parents desire a schedule much sooner, especially if you have twins.
-If your baby is sensitive to overtiredness, you will only sabotage your own efforts trying a schedule too early, because baby will get overtired and fight sleep more, not less.
-This is one of the most misunderstood facts of a baby’s sleep needs, in my experience.
+Is your baby sensitive to overtiredness?
+You will only sabotage your efforts by trying a schedule too early.
+Baby will get overtired and fight sleep more, not less.
+This is one of the most misunderstood facts about a baby’s sleep needs, in my experience.

 Many people might tell you to keep your baby awake so that he will sleep more at night.
-Unfortunately, this will only lead to more and more sleep-deprivation that will make him fight sleep more.
+Unfortunately, this will only lead to more and more sleep deprivation which will make him fight sleep more.
 Thus, he’ll lose more and more sleep until he’s one big overtired cranky mess.
-If that is what has brought you to this site today, try to keep wake times short and become in tune with when baby needs to sleep.
+If that is what has brought you to this site today, try to keep wake times short and become in tune with when your baby needs to sleep.

 Consistency

-If you answered no to any of those questions, you are likely realizing that your baby isn’t much different than maybe you are!
-If you answered yes to all of them and your baby does not follow suit, ask your partner or make sure you brought the right baby home.
-Kidding!
-I have no scientific basis for thinking this is a hereditary, just a hunch.
+If you answered NO to any of those questions, you are likely realizing that your baby isn’t much different than you are!
+Did you answer YES to all of them and your baby does not follow suit?
+Ask your partner or make sure you brought the right baby home.
+Just Kidding!
+I have no scientific basis for thinking this is hereditary, just a hunch.

 My first son was and still is highly inconsistent.
 Although I am too, it’s still hard to parent sometimes, especially given my “planning” personality.
 I used to log and track looking for patterns, and all I found was that he had none.
 It took a long time, but I finally had to let it go and realize the only thing consistent about him would be that each day would be different.
 And, it was.